crocs-muni/minerva/experiments/methods/info.md

-# Experiment 2
+# Experiment 2 - Methods for HNP solving

-## Methods for HNP solving
+---

 ### Hypothesis
-Some of those are better than others.
+SVP is better than the others.

 ### Setup

- - Compare CVP(Babai, BKZ), CVP(Rounding, BKZ), SVP(BKZ), SVP(Sieving BKZ) on
+ - Compare CVP(Babai, BKZ), CVP(Rounding, BKZ), SVP(BKZ), SVP(Sieving) on
  some interesting part of the parameter space, where the methods start to work.

 ### Outputs

- - Similar to the first experiment, or even exact.
+ - As in the first experiment, the CVP options do not output `result_row` as that does not make sense.

 ### Visualizations